 - Received the National Audubon Society’s Rachel Carson Award, 2009

 - Served on the boards of Premera, the National Parks Conservation Association, Retail Industry Leaders Association

 - Awarded the Teton Science Schools awarded her the Murie Spirit of Conservation Award, 2017

 - Fellowship at the Institute of Politics at Harvard’s Kennedy School

-Join us at the 2018 Annual Benefit Dinner in Boston, MA, February 23-24, to hear more from these awardees.
+To hear more from these awardees, join us at the 2018 Annual Benefit Dinner in Boston, MA, February 23-24.